urbit/urbit.org-reloaded/content/faq.md

 ### Why do you use Ethereum? {#why-eth}

-As of 2019 (when [Azimuth](#what-is-azimuth) was launched), Ethereum is the most widely deployed, most secure, and best documented general purpose blockchain.
+In 2019 (when [Azimuth](#what-is-azimuth) was launched), Ethereum was the most widely deployed, most secure, and best documented general purpose blockchain, and it remains so today.
 Using Ethereum is a practical engineering choice.
 It’s the best way to bootstrap real cryptographic ownership.
 We’re not specifically interested in Ethereum one way or the other.

 One day we’d really like the Urbit ID registry to be hosted on [Urbit OS](#what-is-arvo) itself.
 But the first challenge is getting Urbit OS to be